efabless/openlane2/docs/source/getting_started/newcomers/index.md

 └── metrics.json
 ```

-Moreover, it contains `metrics.csv` and `metric.json` which represents the
+Moreover, it contains `metrics.csv` and `metric.json` which represent the
 final `metrics` in `JSON` and {term}`CSV` formats.

 ---